thachp/eventdbx/README.md

 - `eventdbx restore --input <path> [--data-dir <path>] [--force]`
   Restores data from a backup archive.
 Use `--data-dir` to override the stored location, and `--force` to overwrite non-empty destinations.
 The server must be stopped before restoring.

 Plugins fire after every committed event to keep external systems in sync.
-Each plugin sends or records different data:
+Remaining plugins deliver events through different channels:

 Failed deliveries are automatically queued and retried with exponential backoff.
 The server keeps attempting until the plugin succeeds or the aggregate is removed, ensuring transient outages do not drop notifications.
 Use `eventdbx plugin queue` to inspect pending/dead event IDs.

 Plugin configurations are stored in `.eventdbx/plugins.json`.
 Each plugin instance requires a unique `--name` so you can update, enable, disable, remove, or replay it later. `plugin enable` validates connectivity (creating directories, touching files, or checking network access) before marking the plugin active.
 Remove a plugin only after disabling it with `plugin disable <name>`. `plugin replay` resends stored events for a single aggregate instance—or every instance of a type—through the selected plugin.

-- **Postgres**: Upserts aggregate state into a Postgres table, expanding columns based on schema mappings or `plugin map --plugin postgres` overrides.
-- **CSV**: Appends state snapshots into `<aggregate>.csv`, expanding columns as new fields appear.
 - **TCP**: Writes a single-line JSON `EventRecord` to the configured socket.
-- **HTTP**: POSTs the `EventRecord` JSON to the endpoint with optional headers; add `--https` during configuration to force HTTPS when the endpoint lacks a scheme.
+- **HTTP**: POSTs the `EventRecord` JSON to an endpoint with optional headers; add `--https` during configuration to force HTTPS when the endpoint lacks a scheme.
 - **gRPC**: Sends `EventRecord` batches to a remote gRPC endpoint compatible with the replication `ApplyEvents` API.
+- **Log**: Emits a formatted line via `tracing` at the configured level.
+By default: `aggregate=<type> id=<id> event=<event>`.

+Need point-in-time snapshots instead of streaming plugins?
+Use `eventdbx aggregate export` to capture aggregate state as CSV or JSON on demand.

 Example gRPC configuration: